Birds as Omens and Signs

 If a hawk lands near you or appears in dreams, a message is coming to let you know whether you are on the right path.
 Hawks are a call to take notice.
 Their appearance is considered to be a blessing.

-Owls: Birds of Ill Omen?
+Owls and Buzzards: Birds of Ill Omen?

 As much as I love and adore birds in the wild, is there such thing as a bird of ill omen?
 I absolutely hate admitting this fact, but I have to.
-I have personally experienced the owl as a bird of ill omen and read about this in medicine men's writings.
+I have personally experienced the owl as an ill omen and read about this in medicine men's writings.
 That was quite difficult for me to admit, as I am a big fan of owls.
 I find them to be beautiful and majestic creatures.
-However, every time my owl familiar has shown up at my home, within a week one of my neighbors dies.
+However, every time my owl familiar has shown up at my home, within a week, one of my neighbors dies.
 So in my personal experience, the owl (no matter how lovely) is a bird of ill omen because it brings news of impending death.

 In Eastern Europe, if an owl lands on a person's roof, it is said to portend a death in the home.
 Some Native medicine men say that the owl can be work for evil forces to spy on you or perform other evil tasks.